Pretty Boy, Dirty Boy: Critical reception

+Commercial performance

-For the week ending 5 November 2015, Pretty Boy, Dirty Boy debuted on top of the US Billboard Top Latin Albums, selling 3,000 copies in its first week and becoming Maluma's first number-one album on that chart.
+Pretty Boy, Dirty Boy debuted on top of the US Billboard Top Latin Albums, selling 3,000 copies in its first week and becoming Maluma's first number-one album on that chart.
 It has since spent additional 17 weeks on that chart before falling out.

 Promotion

 In order to promote the album, Maluma launched the Pretty Boy, Dirty Boy World Tour in 2016, visiting mostly countries of Latin America and the US.
 In May 2016, concert dates for Spain were scheduled in October, marking the first time the singer would perform in the country.

 Track listing

 Credits and personnel

 Credits adapted from the website AllMusic.